John Travolta ran two miles a day and danced for three hours daily to get in shape for this film. In the end, he dropped 20 pounds.

-The Red Stapler: As the main article say, the film created a nationwide craze for Disco music and Disco dancing (together with discotheques), while before Disco was mostly confined to the New York and Philadelphia gay communities.
+The Red Stapler: As the main article says, the film created a nationwide craze for Disco music and Disco dancing (together with discotheques), while before Disco was mostly confined to the New York and Philadelphia black and gay communities.
 Also, Travolta's suit from the movie instantly became fashionable.

 When Tony's dad hit him in the back of the head the third time during dinner, his retort of "Just watch the hair!" and then his complaint about being hit on the hair after he had worked on it for so long was John Travolta's own reaction and not scripted, but since it was so in character for Tony Manero to say, it was left in.

 The scene where Fran Drescher puts her hand on Travolta's butt was not in the original script.
 Travolta and director John Badham thought that it would be something that a woman like Connie would do, however, so it was kept in.

 Working Title: Tribal Rites of the New Saturday Night, the title of the New York Magazine article that inspired it.
 The film's title was ultimately shortened to "Saturday Night", as a direct reference to the fact that Tony and his friends inhabited 2001 Odyssey on Saturday nights.
 However, when The Bee Gees submitted the soundtrack, one of the songs, "Night Fever", was thought to embody the film's spirit better than the original.
 Director John Badham added the word "Saturday" and it replaced the original title.